nitefood/asn/README.md

 #### Features:

 * It will lookup relevant Autonomous System information for any given AS number, including:
     * **Organization name**
     * **IXP Presence** (*Internet Exchange facilities where the AS is present*)
     * **BGP statistics** (*neighbours count, originated v4/v6 prefix count*)
     * **Peering relationships** separated by type (*upstream/downstream/uncertain*), and sorted by observed *path count*, to give more reliable results (so for instance, the first few upstream peers are most likely to be transits).
     * **Announced prefixes** aggregated to the most relevant less-specific `INET(6)NUM` object (actual [LIR allocation](https://www.ripe.net/manage-ips-and-asns/db/support/documentation/ripe-database-documentation/rpsl-object-types/4-2-descriptions-of-primary-objects/4-2-4-description-of-the-inetnum-object)).
-- It will perform an **AS path trace** (using [mtr](https://github.com/traviscross/mtr) and retrieving AS data from the results) for single IPs or DNS results, optionally reporting detailed data for each hop, such as RPKI ROA validity, organization/network name, geographic location, etc.
+* It will perform an **AS path trace** (using [mtr](https://github.com/traviscross/mtr) and retrieving AS data from the results) for single IPs or DNS results, optionally reporting detailed data for each hop, such as RPKI ROA validity, organization/network name, geographic location, etc.

-- It will detect **IXPs** (Internet Exchange Points) traversed during the trace, and highlight them for clarity.
+* It will detect **IXPs** (Internet Exchange Points) traversed during the trace, and highlight them for clarity.

-- It will attempt to lookup all relevant **abuse contacts** for any given IP or prefix.
+* It will attempt to lookup all relevant **abuse contacts** for any given IP or prefix.

-- It will perform **RPKI validity** lookups for every possible IP.
+* It will perform **RPKI validity** lookups for every possible IP.
 Data is validated using the [RIPEStat RPKI validation API](https://stat.ripe.net/docs/data_api#rpki-validation).
 For path traces, the tool will match each hop's ASN/Prefix pair (retrieved from the Prefix Whois public server) with relevant published RPKI ROAs.
 In case of origin AS mismatch or unallowed more-specific prefixes, it will warn the user of a potential **route leak / BGP hijack** along with the offending AS in the path (requires `-d` option, see below for usage info).

-  - *Read more about BGP hijkacking [here](https://en.wikipedia.org/wiki/BGP_hijacking).*
+    * *Read more about BGP hijkacking [here](https://en.wikipedia.org/wiki/BGP_hijacking).*
-  - *Read more about RPKI [here](https://en.wikipedia.org/wiki/Resource_Public_Key_Infrastructure), [here](https://blog.cloudflare.com/rpki/), or [here](https://www.ripe.net/manage-ips-and-asns/resource-management/certification).*
+    * *Read more about RPKI [here](https://en.wikipedia.org/wiki/Resource_Public_Key_Infrastructure), [here](https://blog.cloudflare.com/rpki/), or [here](https://www.ripe.net/manage-ips-and-asns/resource-management/certification).*

-- It will perform **IP geolocation** lookups according to the logic described [below](#geolocation).
+* It will perform **IP geolocation** lookups according to the logic described [below](#geolocation).

-- It will perform **IP reputation, noise classification** and in-depth **threat analysis** reporting (especially useful when investigating foreign IPs from log files).
+* It will perform **IP reputation, noise classification** and in-depth **threat analysis** reporting (especially useful when investigating foreign IPs from log files).

-- It will perform **IP fingerprinting** using Shodan's [InternetDB API]([https://internetdb.shodan.io/](https://internetdb.shodan.io/)) and report any known **vulnerabilities**, **open ports** and **services/operating system/hardware** pertaining to target IPs and individual trace hops (detailed traces only).
+* It will perform **IP fingerprinting** using Shodan's [InternetDB API](%5Bhttps://internetdb.shodan.io/%5D(https://internetdb.shodan.io/)) and report any known **vulnerabilities**, **open ports** and **services/operating system/hardware** pertaining to target IPs and individual trace hops (detailed traces only).
+    * Directly querying Shodan for any type of targets (including CIDR blocks) is also possible.
+More informations [here](https://github.com/nitefood/asn/edit/master/README.md#shodan-scanning-1) about how to use the script as a recon tool.

-- It will perform **IP type identification** (*Anycast IP/Mobile network/Proxy host/Datacenter or hosting provider/IXP prefix*) for target IPs and individual trace hops.
+* It will perform **IP type identification** (*Anycast IP/Mobile network/Proxy host/Datacenter or hosting provider/IXP prefix*) for target IPs and individual trace hops.
 Broad type classification comes from [ip-api](https://ip-api.com), while detailed DC+region identification comes from [incolumitas.com](https://incolumitas.com/pages/Datacenter-IP-API/)

-  - It will also identify **bogon** addresses being traversed and classify them according to the relevant RFC (Private address space/CGN space/Test address/link-local/reserved/etc.)
+    * It will also identify **bogon** addresses being traversed and classify them according to the relevant RFC (Private address space/CGN space/Test address/link-local/reserved/etc.)

-- It is possible to search by **organization name** in order to retrieve a list of IPv4/6 network ranges related to a given company.
+* It is possible to search by **organization name** in order to retrieve a list of IPv4/6 network ranges related to a given company.
 A multiple choice menu will be presented if more than one organization matches the search query.

-- It is possible to search for **ASNs matching a given name**, in order to map the ASNs for a given organization.
+* It is possible to search for **ASNs matching a given name**, in order to map the ASNs for a given organization.

-- Lookup data can be integrated by third party tools by choosing **JSON output** and parsing the results externally, turning the script into a lookup API endpoint.
+* Lookup data can be integrated by third party tools by choosing **JSON output** and parsing the results externally, turning the script into a lookup API endpoint.

 Screenshots for every lookup option are below.